xsj01/zotfile/index.md

 - `%a_%y_%t`: Abbott_1990_Measuring

 ### USER-DEFINED WILDCARDS
 All wildcards are now defined in the hidden preference `zotfile.wildcards.default` and can be changed by the user.
 But I **strongly** suggest that you do not change this preference.
-Instead, there is a second hidden preference  `zotfile.wildcards.user` that allows you to add and overwrite wildcards (hidden preference can be changed in `about:config`).
-This is a preference is for advanced user without any error checking so be careful what you do!
+Instead, there is a second hidden preference  `zotfile.wildcards.user`, which allows you to add and overwrite wildcards (hidden preference can be changed in `about:config`).
+This is a preference for advanced users without any error checking.
+Be careful what you do and validate your JSON using [this site](http://jsonlint.com)!
 By default, `zotfile.wildcards.user` is set to `{}` so that no user wildcards are defined.
 Below is an example JSON that defines wildcards for `%1`, `%2`, `%3`, `%4`, and `%5` illustrating all the possibilities:

 1. String with the name of Zotero field (`%1`)
 2. JSON with item type specific field names (`%2`)